maker-or/ai/README.md

 ## HTTP API

 User-defined http routes are defined in the `convex/router.ts` file.
 We split these routes into a separate file from `convex/http.ts` to allow us to prevent the LLM from modifying the authentication routes.

+## Contributing

+This project is open source and contributions are welcome!
+Please feel free to submit issues and pull requests.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.